LinWZ-tw/CompSimilarMatrix/README.md

 # Struct.Similar.Matrix
-with a given list of compound and SMILE, output a matrix of similarity according to compound structure
+With a given list of compound and SMILE, output a matrix of similarity according to compound structure